albertli354/election-varifiers-info-capstone/README.md

 # ElectionGuard Verifier
 Welcome to the election verifiers repo!
+Please visit our landing [website](https://albertli354.github.io/election-varifiers-info-capstone/index.html) for more info.

 ## What’s included in the repo
 This repo is an independent verifier of [Microsoft Election Guard SDK](https://github.com/microsoft/electionguard) by the Informatics program capstone team.